 Assurances provided to the Chief Executive

-I have received written assurances from members of my Heads of Service who have responsibility for the operation and effectiveness of internal controls within the Tax, Legal, Communications and Change, Organisational Development and Corporate Functions teams.
+I have received written assurances from members of my Heads of Service who have responsibility for the operation and effectiveness of internal controls within the Tax, Legal and Corporate Functions teams.
 No significant matters were identified through this process.

-For those services which Revenue Scotland receives from the Scottish Government, I have received written assurance from the Scottish Government's Chief Financial Officer in respect of the financial systems, from the Scottish Government's Director for People in respect of the human resources (HR) services and payroll systems shared with Revenue Scotland and from Scottish Government's Director Digital in respect of digital corporate services shared with Revenue Scotland.
-No issues of significance were raised with me as part of these.
+For those services for which Revenue Scotland receives from the Scottish Government, I have received assurance from the Scottish Government’s Chief Financial Officer in respect of financial systems, the Scottish Government’s Director for People in respect of Human Resources (HR) services and payroll systems shared with Revenue Scotland and from the Scottish Government’s Director of Digital, in respect of digital corporate services shared with Revenue Scotland.
+No significant issues were raised with me as part of these.

 Revenue Scotland manages, maintains and protects all information according to the requirements of relevant legislation, its own information policies and best practice.

-- protects the organisation, its staff and our customers from information risks where the likelihood of occurrence and the consequences are significant;
+- protects the organisation, its staff and our taxpayers from information risks where the likelihood of occurrence and the consequences are significant

 - assists in safeguarding Revenue Scotland’s information assets.